Gorch Fock (1933)

 Gorch Fock I (ex Tovarishch, ex Gorch Fock) is a German three-mast barque, the first of a series built as school ships for the German Reichsmarine in 1933.

-She was taken as war reparations by the Soviet Union after World War II and renamed Tovarishch.
-The ship was acquired by sponsors, after a short period under the Ukrainian flag in the 1990s and a prolonged stay in British ports due to lack of funds for necessary repairs.
+After World War II she was taken as war reparations by the Soviet Union and renamed Tovarishch.

+In the 1990s she spent a short period under the Ukrainian flag and a prolonged stay in British ports due to lack of funds for necessary repairs.

-Then she sailed to her original home port of Stralsund where her original name of Gorch Fock was restored on 29 November 2003.
-She is a museum ship, and extensive repairs were carried out in 2008.
+After being acquired by sponsors, she sailed to her original home port of Stralsund where her original name of Gorch Fock was restored on 29 November 2003.
+She now serves as a museum ship, and extensive repairs were carried out in 2008.